 I’m a British author with three novels, numerous short stories and other items published to date.
-My short story Songbirds was nominated for a BSFA Award.
-My most recent contributions are The Howl, written with Ian R MacLeod, a story in the Philip K Dick Award-shortlisted Solaris Rising 2, and an interview on the DVD accompanying the reissue of Nick Cave and the Bad Seeds’ album, Abattoir Blues/Lyre of Orpheus.
+My 2010 short story Songbirds, which appeared in the Conflicts anthology from Newcon Press, was nominated for a BSFA Award.
+My most recent contributions are: The Howl, written with Ian R MacLeod, which appeared in Solaris Rising 3 and featured on Tangent Online’s 2014 Recommended Reading list; The Circle of Least Confusion in the Philip K Dick Award-shortlisted Solaris Rising 2; an appearance on the DVD accompanying the reissue of Nick Cave and the Bad Seeds’ album, Abattoir Blues/Lyre of Orpheus.
 Please see the bibliography for more.

 I grew up in Tamworth, an average market town in the English county of Staffordshire – home to Sir Robert Peel, founder of the police force, and a castle that was once home to the King of Mercia.
 I’m a chocolate labrador walker.
 A chocolate consumer.
 A frustrated cyclist (it’s the hills, y’see).
 Former guitarist with Emma Gibbs Loves Badges, The Lip Servants and Pony Chair Black.
 Some say I can look a bit miserable, but that’s just my face; inside I’m all butterflies and chirruping birdies!
 Speaking of which, feel free to tweet me.